rsksmart/docs-style-guide/README.md

 > For automation, see the [Rootstock Style GitHub action](#the-rootstock-style-github-action).

 ## 1. Running locally
-To check locally your documentation with Vale rules, use the following steps:
+To review the documentation locally using the Vale rules created, follow the steps:

 You can use Vale from a terminal throught its CLI, and you can integrate it on VSCode to enable errors highlighting directly on the editor.